lwade/euca-wiki/Overlay-storage-3.1.md

 7.10.
 Bind the target to all interfaces: `tgtadm --lld iscsi --op bind --mode target --tid 1 -I ALL`

-_SAN-backed Storage Controller_

-In this case the SC issues the proper commands to the SAN device directly to have the SAN create a LUN of the proper size and setup the proper credentials for connection later.

-9.)
+8.)
 Concurrently, the CLC is periodically checking the state of all volumes on every SC, so now that the volume is ready, the CLC sees it and sets the volume state to 'available' as viewable by the user via euca-describe-volumes commands.

 ***